 - Prior to applying for the examination, you should carefully review the rules pertaining

-to how you will qualify to sit for the exam (Section 520.3, 520.4, 520.5 or 520.6
+to how you will qualify to sit for the exam (Section 520.3, 520.4, 520.5,

 of the Rules of the Court of Appeals) to confirm that you will be in compliance.

 As part of your application for the bar examination, you will be required

 to certify that you have reviewed the Court Rules, that you are in compliance with

 the Court Rules, and that the information which you provide in your application is true and accurate.